romland/xorzee/README.md

 - want to announce presence on bonjour when starting up (so we don't have to copy files on install)
 - start with auto-recording
 - Write the client using Svelte (very plain atm)
+- make 'sending raw' configurable under advanced settings (default false)
+- test: maybe simply not stream video if there is no motion?
+How will Broadway handle that?
+- Remove 'http-server' dep on server
+- clear up misc directory